The new ColieCo Studio is finally open for business!

 And we're delighted to be in!

 We have much more space now - twice as much cutting desk to work with, a much larger new machine desk with room for two more machinists, and additional fabric storage.
-And we have a beautiful, airy space to work in.
+And we have a beautiful, airy space in which to work on your sustainable lingerie and swimwear!

 We've been waiting a long time for this: we'd originally hoped to finish work and move in last summer.
 Designing, building and fitting our new home has been a long, slow and stop-start process, a bit of an emotional rollercoaster ride, and a real learning experience.